 - 1 Mead Composition Book, College Ruled.
-(Marble-style) dedicated to this course ONLY
+(Marble) This course ONLY

 - 1 double-pocket folder: This course ONLY

 - Stapler: All work stapled before class

 - Regular internet access

 - The ability to print 6 copies of assignments for workshop, often 24pages/workshop.

 Course Requirements and Assignments